An American’s Guide to Hosting Thanksgiving in Paris

 For fancy and important family meals in France, French people expect the meal to be served in this order:

 - A cocktail hour during which all attendees come to the living room at the same time and are served champagne or another before-dinner drink.
-No one is allowed to take a sip until everyone is served (and present) and not until the host says “santé”!!
+No one is allowed to take a sip until everyone is served (and present) and not until the host says “santé”!
 Hors d’oeuvres are served and this never includes cheese and crackers.

 - A plate of various French cheeses is passed around for people to take pieces and eat with baguette.
+This is a good moment to finish the wine.
+Then all the plates and knives are removed from the table.

-- Coffee served in miniature little cups with miniature spoons (read the story of my total “oops” serving coffee to the French for the first time) and tea in tea cups or mugs.
+- Coffee is served last, in miniature little cups with miniature spoons (read the story of my total “oops” serving coffee to the French for the first time) and tea in tea cups or mugs.

-If your Thanksgiving won’t include cocktail hour, an appetizer or a cheese plate, I highly encourage you to warn your guests in advance.
+If your Thanksgiving won’t include cocktail hour, an appetizer or a cheese plate, I highly encourage you to warn your French guests in advance.
 (Again, click here if you’d like to copy and paste the email I wrote in French to explain this to my family.)

 Buying the Turkey